bharathajckm/M3_WCS/1_Requirements/README.md

 #### There will be 5 tasks.
 * First task is to start the car: Assume Red LED indicates the Ignition Start or Stop, if Red LED On the Ignition will Start and Red LED Off the Ignition will Start.
                                   In First task Red LED will On and the Ignition will Start
-* Start the Wiper System: Assume Blue, Green and Orange LEDs indicates the Rotation of Wiper.
+* 2nd task is to Start the Wiper System: Assume Blue, Green and Orange LEDs blink will indicates the Rotation of Wiper.
                           It will rotate from Blue, Green and Orange LEDs and while wiper come back indicates from Orange, Green and Blue LEDs.
                           It will rotate in a slow mode.
 * 3rd and 4th task is related to Speed of  Blinking of LED it Indicates the speed of wipper system which will control with frequency.